sed-pro-inria/tools-training/1-vers/git.md

     git add -p foo.txt

-And choose 'e' to edit the hunk, then emove the line
+And choose 'e' to edit the hunk, then remove the line

 +Fourth line

-so that the only +line is +Tird line.
+so that the only +line is +Third line.

 To make sure only the third line has been added to the index and will thus be commited, use the **dif** command as ollows: